vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 5 (03.25 - 03.31)

+We have implemented two new methods for exemplar selection:

+**Median Selection**:
+This method selects exemplars based on their proximity to the median of the class features instead of the mean.
+This can be more robust to outliers compared to the mean-based selection.

+**Density-Based Selection**:
+Select exemplars based on a density measure, where exemplars are chosen from dense regions of the feature space, assuming that these regions represent the class more accurately.

+Using these two new methods, we will conduct several experiments to see if we can achieve higher accuracies.

 ## Week 4 (03.18 - 03.24)

 We have implemented our own method for exemplar selection using K-means clustering;